krivenko/libcommute/doc/loperator/intro.rst

 writing ED codes.
 The following few steps describe a typical workflow of a *libcommute*-based ED code.

-* Define Hamiltonian of a quantum system as a :ref:`polynomial expression <expression>`.
+* Define Hamiltonian of a quantum system in a form of a :ref:`polynomial expression <expression>`.

 * Make a finite-dimensional :ref:`Hilbert space <hilbert_space>`.
 This can